TVAO/Troll-DSL/README.md

 Troll DSL for specifying die-rolls implemented in PLD LISP.

-Please refer to `docs` for a description of the Troll language, the PLD LISP host language, and the solution with examples.
+Please refer to `docs` for a description of the Troll language, the PLD LISP host language, and the solution.

-These documents also explain how to run PLD LISP, and the embedded Troll DSL.
+These documents explain the language semantics, how to run PLD LISP, and demonstrate examples in the embedded Troll DSL.

-The Troll DSL implementation is contained in `src/troll.le`.
+The actual Troll DSL implementation is contained in `src/troll.le`.